 oPatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Peritonsillar abscess is a complication of acute tonsillitis.
-Tonsillitis is inflammation of the pharyngeal tonsils (see separate article Tonsillitis (Acute and Chronic).
+Tonsillitis is inflammation of the pharyngeal tonsils (see separate article Tonsillitis).
 In peritonsillar abscess, there is pus trapped between the tonsillar capsule and the lateral pharyngeal wall.

 It usually starts with acute follicular tonsillitis, progresses to peritonsillitis and results in formation of a peritonsillar abscess.
 It can arise without previous tonsillitis.